 Barbados vs Jamaica

+Thinking about Barbados holidays?
 Barbados is one of the most prosperous islands in the Caribbean and it’s hailed as the ‘island that has it all’.
-In addition to its world-class beaches where you’re likely to spot a celebrity or two, you’ll find family friendly restaurants, buzzing nightlife and the Unesco World Heritage-listed capital of Bridgetown.
+In addition to its world-class beaches where you’re likely to spot a celebrity or two, you’ll find family friendly restaurants, buzzing nightlife, and the Unesco World Heritage-listed capital of Bridgetown.

 The island has a beautiful interior dotted with sugar plantations and botanical gardens.
 And, in contrast to the pristine beaches along the Platinum Coast, the Atlantic-pummelled east coast is wild and ruggedly beautiful.